lesl-i-e/Technical-Article-1/README.md

 ## Data Sources

-- Global Carbon Project (GCP): Managed by the Global Carbon Atlas, this dataset includes detailed CO₂ emissions data by country and sector (e.g., power, transportation) over recent decades.
+- Our World Data: This dataset includes detailed CO₂ emissions data by country and sector (e.g., power, transportation) over recent decades.
 It tracks emissions trends and fossil fuel use, helping assess long-term climate policy impacts.
-[Access the data here](https://globalcarbonatlas.org)
+[Access the data here](https://ourworldindata.org/co2-emissions)

 - EDGAR (Emissions Database for Global Atmospheric Research): Produced by the European Commission, EDGAR provides global CO₂ and greenhouse gas data across sectors like energy and agriculture.
 Available from 1970 onward, it supports analysis of emission trends and policy effects.
 [Access the data here](https://edgar.jrc.ec.europa.eu/report_2024)